DefSLAM: Tracking and Mapping of Deforming Scenes from Monocular Sequences

-If a point is matched in more than two keyframes, we can recover $K_{\hat{x}}$ and $K_{\hat{y}}$ by means of non-linear optimization:
+If a point is matched in two or more keyframes, we can calculate its normal in its anchor keyframe $k$, defined by $K^{k}_{\hat{x}}$ and $K^{k}_{\hat{y}}$, by means of non-linear optimization:

-Hence, we have made available an estimate of the normal $\vec{\mathbf{n}}_j$ for each point $j$ in the last inserted keyframe $k$.
-The initial solution of this optimization are the normals of the deformed template $\mathcal{T}_{k-1}^k$ when the keyframe was inserted.

-Lastly, we recover $\hat{S}_k$ from the set of estimated unit normals using Shape-from-Normals (SfN) \cite{chhatkuli2014non}.
-The surface $\hat{S}_k$ is modelled as a bicubic spline parametrized by its control nodes depth.
-The control nodes are defined in the image $\mathcal{I}_k$.
-We fit the depth of the nodes to obtain a surface orthogonal to the estimated normals with a regularizer in terms of bending energy.
-The final depth estimation of $\phi_k(\hat{x},\hat{y})$ is up-to-scale as shown in Figure \ref{fig:Envelope}.
+In contrast to \cite{parashar2017isometric}, optimization (\ref{eq:noptimization}) is incrementally computed.
+We initialize it with its last estimate achieving a fast convergence.
+Once the normals are refined in their anchor keyframe, we transfer the normals to the new reference keyframe with eq. \ref{eq:Chris_rel}.
+We recover the up-to-scale $\overline{\mathcal{S}}_k$ from the set of estimated normals $\vec{\mathbf{n}}$ using Shape-from-Normals (SfN) \cite{chhatkuli2014non}.
+The surface $\overline{\mathcal{S}}_k$ is regressed with a bicubic b-spline parametrized by its control nodes depth.
+The control nodes are defined by a regular mesh in the image $\mathcal{I}_k$.
+We fit the depth of the nodes to obtain a surface orthogonal to the estimated normals with a regularizer in terms of bending energy (Fig.\,\ref{fig:SetofSolutions}).